 It was my third time to attend the GS1 Connect event; this time in Washington, DC from 31st May through 3rd June.
 The event was loaded with an impressive conference menu and a larger exhibition area than in the Austin event last year, although with less exhibiting companies than previously.
 RFID was well presented - read on to see what I am taking home from that perspective.Read more →

-What does EU tax harmonization, war in Ukraine and TIPP adoption have in common?
+What does EU tax harmonization, the war in Ukraine, and TIPP adoption have in common?
 All three appear to be stagnant battlefronts with plenty of hard work done behind the scenes but minor visible progress to outsiders.
 Is there something wrong with the world order, how to move forward?
 Relax, take a sip of Dr. Pepper and read on to see why and how TIPP will prevail.Read more →

 GS1 Tagged-Item Performance Protocol (TIPP) was developed to help retail RFID by making buying and selling tags easier.
 But what do the TIPP guidelines mean, and what kind of testing is required?Read more →